-The countryside in Ghaxaq is very particular as it has both farmland and wild garigue, all connected with pathways and lanes, which all make for great walking experiences.
-Incredible vistas are guaranteed, as well as some interesting sites.
-Another interesting fact is that one can walk all the way to Birzebbuga’s Ghar Dalam or Pretty Bay or head the other way towards Gudja and Hal Far.
+Ghaxaq’s countryside is unique in that it has both farming and wild garigue, all of which are connected by paths and lanes and provide excellent walking opportunities.
+There will be breathtaking views as well as some fascinating sights.
+Another fascinating fact is that you may walk all the way to Ghar Dalam or Pretty Bay in Birzebbuga or the other way to Gudja and Hal Far.

-A big part of Maltese summer life is the Festa and Ghaxaq is no stranger to summer feasts, in fact it celebrates two – St Joseph in June and The Assumption of Our Lady in August.
+The Festa is an important element of Maltese summer life, and the locality pf Ghaxaq is no stranger to them; in fact, Ghaxaq celebrates two of them: St Joseph in June and The Assumption of Our Lady in August.

-The Holy family seeks a great devotion in this village.
-It is the only village in Malta with its Titular and Main Secondary feast dedicated to Saint Mary and Saint Joseph, respectively, which together with Jesus, form the Holy Family.
-Throughout the years, two Social and Musical Societies emerged in the village, and they contribute to the external celebrations of their respective patron saint.
+In this locality, the feast of the Holy Family seeks enormous devotion.
+It is Malta’s only hamlet having a Titular and Main Secondary feast devoted to Saint Mary and Saint Joseph, who, along with Jesus, make up the Holy Family.
+Two Social and Musical Societies have arisen in the hamlet over the years, each contributing to the external festivities of their patron saint.